ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarviewdatareader/README.md

 ### D0 converter
 If you have a D0 converter connected to the Solarview data logger you can enable this option.

-### Self consumption meter 1 to 5
+### Self consumption meter sum and 1 to 4
 If you have a S0 meter, you can enable this option.
+You can have up to 4 self consumption meters and the sum from all meters.

 ### Inverter 1 to 4
 Every inverter you can enable separately.